devit-tel/conductor-nodejs-client/readme.md

 ### ConductorClient method

+- constructor(options)

+  - Arguments
+    - options (Object): see below

+- registerWatcher(taskType, callback = f => f, options = {}, startPolling = false)

+  - Description
+    - register a watcher to polling for task
+  - Arguments
-- registerWatcher(taskType, callback = f => f, options = {}, startPolling = false) - Description - register a watcher to polling for task - Arguments - taskType (String): taskType to register - callback (Function(data, updater(data))): callback function that fired if found task - options (Object): see below, options to overide client options - startPolling (Boolean): if set to true, watcher will start polling right away - Returns - worker (Worker's Object): worker object
+    - taskType (String): taskType to register
+    - callback (Function(data, updater(data))): callback function that fired if found task
+    - options (Object): see below, options to overide client options
+    - startPolling (Boolean): if set to true, watcher will start polling right away
+  - Returns
+    - worker (Worker's Object): worker object

+- startPolling()

+  - Description
-- startPolling() - Description - If set startPolling to false on registerWatcher can call this method to let all workers start polling
+    - If set startPolling to false on registerWatcher can call this method to let all workers start polling

-- getWorkflowDefinition(workflowName: string, varsion: number = 1) - Description - get workflow by workflowName
+- getWorkflowDefinition(workflowName: string, varsion: number = 1)

+  - Description
+    - get workflow by workflowName

 - getAllWorkflowDefs()